 Buchanan: “It’s an America that’s a country like the one I grew up in and it was a pretty good country.”

-To you so-called Christian leaders who chose to not explicitly denounce this evil — using the real words racism, prejudice, discrimination, white supremacy, KKK, Alt–Right — sometimes I find myself wondering if you are my brothers and sisters.
+To so-called Christian leaders who chose to not explicitly denounce this evil — using the real words racism, prejudice, discrimination, white supremacy, KKK, Alt–Right — sometimes I find myself wondering if you are my brothers and sisters.

-I don’t like to feel that way.
+I don’t like to feel that way, but with your silence, I can feel no other way.